christianbammann/Predicting-Annual-Medical-Insurance-Costs/README.md

 - Higher BMI often corresponds to higher charges, especially when greater than 30
 - Children, sex, and region have relatively minor influence on charges compared to the features above

+---

+Lesson Learned
+The quickest and easiest way to identify apparent trends in a dataset is to apply a simple linear regression model.
+However, the results are nothing more than can be predicted intuitively.
+There is an inherent subjectiveness in the dataset that makes accurate predictions difficult.

+Therefore, to thoroughly analyze underlying patterns it becomes necessary to utilize a neural network.
+Structuring a neural network comes with its own challenges, such as ensuring it’s complex enough to learn features yet still resistant to overfitting and exploding gradients.

+Our models provide evidence of contributing factors to higher medical bills and insight on what medical costs to expect based on your lifestyle.